 Community Panels: we will hold six community conversations in Rutland, Newport, Bennington, Winooski/Burlington, Rockport, and Enosburg.
 Attendees will be invited to discuss their experiences and share their ideas for EJ policies.
 We will compensate folk for transportation costs, offer free childcare, and provide a locally-catered dinner.

-- Community Surveys: Community surveys will be conducted door-to-door (n=100) in each of the targeted communities.
-The information collected will provide a quantitative understanding of environmental and health concerns as well as barriers to engagement and participation.
+Community Surveys: Surveys are conducted door-to-door with about a hundred people in each of the six communities.
+These will help us get a quantitative understanding of environmental and health challenges, as well as barriers to accessing the state.
 We will also conduct surveys at the events put together by Migrant Justice, Refugee Resettlement Program, and AALV.
-Surveys will be held throughout the year between July – Dec 2019.

-- In-Depth Interviews and Observations: Interviews will be conducted with members from the target communities, community organizations, state agencies, businesses, and policymakers in the state.
+In-Depth Interviews and Observations: Interviews will be conducted with members from the target communities, community organizations, state agencies, businesses, and policymakers in the state.
 We will also do site visits of state industries, mobile home park communities, landfill sites and other places of concern that pose an environmental health risk.
-Interviews will be held throughout the year between July – Dec 2019.

-We will let the participants know while collecting data that the results of the study will be reported back following spring or summer.
-We will solicit feedback on ways to address the identified issues of concern in their communities.
+We let all participants know that we will report study results back during the following spring and summer.
+We ask for feedback on ways to address challenges in their communities.

 After we complete all the data collection and community discussions, we will start phase three.
 First we will compile and transcribe all the listening sessions, interviews, and surveys.
 Using this information, we will write a draft report containing important findings and recommendations, to be shared out with stakeholders.